openhie/instant/core/docker/README.md

 Some additional flags can be passed to the `docker-compose` command making it a bit easier to work with.

 * `-d`: Run the services in a detached mode.
 This means that when you close or exit your terminal, the services will still be running in the background.
-* `-f`: Specify the location of the `docker-compose` file to be executed Omitting this flag will look for the default `docker-compose.yml` file.
+* `-f`: Specify the location of the `docker-compose` file to be executed.
+Omitting this flag will look for the default `docker-compose.yml` file.
 * `--force-recreate`: This will force the container/image to be re-created if a newer version is found.
 This is useful when a new images has been released but not yet pulled onto the host machine.

 ```bash